leonstel/leonstel.github.io/drafts/gmap4.md

 ```

 This way you can create really fast new map components.
 Then you can use to MapBases method to quickly
-hoop up with google maps.
+hook up with google maps.

 #Custom map component